BC Youth in Agriculture

 4-H Scholarship Program

 Two $2000 scholarships are awarded annually to outstanding British Columbia 4-H Members.
 The Foundation’s 4-H Scholarships are awarded through the BC 4-H Scholarship opportunities for member pursuing post secondary education in any field of study.
 Applications can be found on the 4-H BC Website here .
 Application deadline for 2023 is June 15th.

 Ian Paton Sr. Memorial Scholarship

 One $2000 scholarship will be awarded annually in memory of Ian Paton Sr. and his contribution to the 4-H program in BC.
 This scholarship will be awarded to a student pursuing post-secondary education in Agriculture and who has a background in agriculture.
 To apply for the scholarship, complete the BCYA Application Form, enclose copies your grade 12 and post-secondary transcripts, references and mail, fax or email your package back to the PNE as outlined in the application form.
-Application deadline is April 15 annually.
+Application deadline for 2023 is June 15th.